wrborrelli/seq_model_SuppInfo/README.md

-# IBM Rxn for Chemistry Evaluation
+# Sequence-Based Model Analysis Supplementary Information

 This is the supporting information and code for the article _Evaluating the Performance of a Transformer-based Organic Reaction Prediction